Artist Spotlight: Recreational Fungus

 Chris: I was like 10 when I got a guitar.
 It was 2007 when Guitar Hero 3 came out.
 You [didn’t] have to sell me on music at that age.
 I just wanted to do it for the rest of my life…11 is when I went to open mics.
 Coffee Tree, which used to be open across the street from Grissom High School.
 That was my earliest start.
 And then I used to call Voodoo Lounge and Copper Top when I was like 13, 14 and asked them to let me play their stage.
 As soon as I went to college, I answered a Craigslist ad to join a rockabilly band.

 Caleb: I also got a guitar when I was like 10.
 I also played Rock Band and Guitar Hero.
 And my older brother was in a death metal band, I thought that was pretty cool.
 I wanted to play drums but my parents would not give me a drumset.
 So I got a guitar.
-I also joined band in school…played trumpet and baritone…bass and guitar…played big crowds at the competition state competitions.
+I joined band in school…played trumpet and baritone…bass and guitar…played big crowds at the state competitions.
 It was cool.
 But it’s a very different experience.

 Max: My dad was always really into music because he was a drummer in some bands when he was in high school and college.
 He always listened to Zeppelin and the Beatles and the Grateful Dead.
 We also had a piano in the house, and I would sit down at that piano and try to teach myself music.
 Then in middle school, I chose to take band.
 I saw a YouTube video of this guy going to the mall somewhere wearing pants, suspenders, and nothing else and playing Careless Whisper on the Saxophone.
 And I was like, I want to be like that guy.
 My first time playing a paid gig was actually with [Recreational Fungus].